ianwdunlop/repo-guess/README.md

-# What's your favourite languages?
+# What's your favourite language?
 Uses jquery to get information about a users repositories from the github API using AJAX and JSONP.
 The response data is then processed to figure out what the favourite language is for that user and displays a helpful message.

 ## Testing